Privacy Policy

 Prospective Candidates

-We collect information including your name, contact details, work experience, education, acquired credentials, and skills, obtainable from publicly available sources such as Linkedin and other websites holding information on potential candidates.
-We may also obtain the aforementioned information through a referral from another candidate, consultant, client, or employer.
+We collect information including your name, contact details, work experience, education, acquired credentials, and skills, which can be obtained from publicly available sources such as LinkedIn and other websites holding information on potential candidates.
+We may also acquire the aforementioned information through a referral from another candidate, consultant, client, or employer.

 Candidates

 We collect information that you provide when you apply for a role.
-This includes information provided through an online job site, via email, in person at an interview, and/or by any other method.
+This includes information provided through an online job site, via email, in person at an interview, or by any other method.

 If you contact us, we may keep a record of that correspondence.
-We may also collect details of your visits to Workable’s Website including, but not limited to, traffic data, location data, weblogs, and other communication data, the site that referred you to Workable’s Website, and the resources that you access.
+We may also collect details of your visits to our website, including but not limited to traffic data, location data, weblogs, and other communication data, the site that referred you to our website, and the resources that you access.

-Where permitted by law, we may also collect information regarding your gender, health, race, ethnicity, sexual orientation, and religion, notably for the purposes of equal opportunity monitoring, as well as details of any criminal record, if required by the client or by the role for which we are recruiting.
+Where permitted by law, we may collect information regarding your gender, health, race, ethnicity, sexual orientation, and religion, notably for the purposes of equal opportunity monitoring, as well as details of any criminal record if required by the client or the role for which we are recruiting.

-We may also collect information about you from third parties, including ATS systems such as Workable, personality and ability test platforms such as mapTQ from Aon, educational institutions, former employers and referees, systems that hold public information about candidates such as Linkedin, and clients who have entered the recruitment process with you or who have sent us feedback on your application.
+We may also collect information about you from third parties, including Applicant Tracking Systems (ATS) such as TeamTailor, personality and ability test platforms such as mapTQ from Aon, educational institutions, former employers and referees, systems that hold public information about candidates such as LinkedIn, and clients who have entered the recruitment process with you or have provided feedback on your application.

 Clients and Suppliers

-We collect information regarding your name, contact details, position, and function held in the organization allowing us to potentially establish and continue a business relationship with you or your company.
-We may also keep a record of communications we have had with you.
+We collect information regarding your or your representatives’ names, contact details, positions, and functions held in the organization, enabling us to potentially establish and maintain a business relationship with you or your company.
+We may also maintain a record of our communications with you.

 How and why do we process your Personal Data?

-We process your personal data to determine whether you are interested in or can benefit from our services.
-Your name and contact details will allow us to contact you in respect of the recruitment process.
+We process your personal data to determine whether you are interested in or can benefit from our recruitment services.
+Your name and contact details will allow us to contact you regarding the recruitment process.

 Automatic decision-making/profiling

-We may use Workable’s technology to select appropriate candidates for us to consider based on criteria expressly identified by us, or typical in relation to the role for which you have applied.
-The process of finding suitable candidates is automatic, however, any decision as to who we will engage to fill the job opening will be made by our staff.
+We may use ATS’s technology to automatically select suitable candidates based on criteria explicitly defined by us or commonly associated with the role you have applied for.
+However, the final decision on the candidate to be engaged for the job opening will be made by our staff.

 Clients and Suppliers